tlhabich/sponge/cast_bellows/index.md

 ## 3D-printing

-When you downloaded the .stl files (Links above), you need to pay attention to the preparation of the files for printing.
-The upper platform of the bellows, printed with Polyjet technology, need to be printed as an assembly due to the sealing.
+When you downloaded the .stl files (links above), you need to pay attention to the preparation of the files for printing.
+The sealed platform of the bellows, printed with Polyjet technology, need to be printed as an assembly due to the sealing.
 Use “add as assembly” to create the print job.

 | part no. |material | files |
 | :----: | :----: | :----: |